Mon., June 5: Complete the student life tour

 Explore first-year courses

 Hamilton offers a range of courses dedicated to first-year students to help them transition to college-level work.
 While all these courses devote attention to the academic acculturation of new college students, they vary in their approach and the type of engagement.
-Hamilton offers four types of courses exclusively for first-year students.
+Hamilton offers three types of courses exclusively for first-year students.
 The options include introductory courses exclusive to first-year students, first-year courses (FYCs), FYCs with experiential learning component, FYCs with a residential component.

 Complete the Advising Tour